WordPress 6.1 Update Header

 New standard theme Twenty Twenty-Three

 One of the most important changes in WordPress 6.1 is the new default theme Twenty Twenty-Three.
 Like its predecessor Twenty Twenty-Two, the theme is block-based.
-One of the biggest differences, however, is that it no longer contains predefined images, instead placeholders are inserted for your own images.
+One of the biggest differences, however, is that it no longer contains predefined images, instead placeholders for your own images are inserted.

 The new standard theme Twenty Twenty-Three also includes ten style variations that come directly from the community.
-There are differences in the colors, layout and typography.
+There are differences in the colours, layout and typography.

 Improvements to the Block Editor